HPV vaccine for men who have sex with men (MSM)

 It's especially important for those who are living with HIV and in MSM who have multiple sexual partners.

 We give the HPV vaccine as a course of three injections over a period of four to 12 months.
 To be protected, you need to have all three doses.

 |First dose ||For MSM age 45 years and under|

 |Second dose||At least one month after the first dose|

 |Third dose||At least 3 months after the second dose and ideally within 12 months of the first dose|

-The vaccine used is called Gardasil.
-It's a very safe vaccine.
-The vaccine meets the rigorous safety standards required for it to be used in the UK and other European countries.
+The vaccine is called Gardasil and it's very safe.
+It meets the rigorous safety standards required for it to be used in the UK and other European countries.
 It has been used in England since autumn 2012.